Azure/MS-AMP/README.md

 ```

 ### Usage
-Enabling MS-AMP is very simple when traning model on 1 GPU, you only need to add one line of code `msamp.initialize(model, optimizer, opt_level)` after defining model and optimizer.
+Enabling MS-AMP is very simple when traning model on single GPU, you only need to add one line of code `msamp.initialize(model, optimizer, opt_level)` after defining model and optimizer.

 Example:
 ```python